 4 Discussion

-4.1 Drivers of spring growing season onset, cessation and length
+4.1 Drivers of the onset, cessation, and length of the spring growing season

-The timing of the budburst of cork oak trees (Fig. 2) was determined by the accumulated temperature above a certain threshold (i. e.
-DDS) as previously shown in other studies (e.g. Pinto et al., 2011; Sampaio et al., 2016).
-The DDS until budburst was not significantly different among years, although the timing of budburst was delayed in the dry year.
-This delay was probably due to the colder temperatures observed during the winter of the dry year, which just allowed the trees to reach the appropriate thermal time after the increase in temperature in the early spring.
+The timing of budburst of cork oak trees (Fig. 2) was determined by DDS as previously shown in other studies (e.g. Pinto et al., 2011; Sampaio et al., 2016).
+The DDS until budburst were not significantly different between years (Fig. S1b).
+Nevertheless, , budburst was delayed in the dry year, due to the colder temperatures observed during the winter and the accumulated thermal time was only reached after the increase in temperature in the early spring.
 The importance of temperature on budburst, either cumulative (DDS) and/or early spring temperature, has been highlighted in several studies (e.g. Menzel et al., 2006; Richardson et al., 2006; Vitasse et al., 2009; García-Mozo et al., 2010; Körner and Basler, 2010; Pinto et al., 2011).
-Pinto et al. (2011) reported that the only variable related to budburst date of adult cork oaks was air temperature, in particular average daily temperature 1.5 months prior to budburst.
-In a study across Europe, the timing of budburst was found to be highly correlated with the temperature of the preceding month (Menzel et al., 2006) and in a hardwood forest in northern USA, DDS accounted for more than 90% of the variation in spring canopy development (Richardson et al., 2006).
-In a cork oak provenances study (Sampaio et al., 2016), apart from a strong effect of the provenance origin on the timing of budburst, DDS was the strongest environmental determinant of the timing of budburst between different years.
-Besides, the similar budburst dates found in our study and for the cork oak Portuguese provenances in the Sampaio et al. (2016) study, for the same mild (DOY 107 and 105, respectively) and dry years (DOY 120 and 113, respectively), was also noticeable.
+Pinto et al. (2011) reported that the only variable related to budburst date of adult cork oaks was air temperature, in particular, the average daily temperature 1.5 months prior to budburst.
+In a study across Europe, the timing of budburst was found to be highly correlated with the temperature of the preceding month (Menzel et al., 2006) and in a hardwood forest in the northern USA, DDS accounted for more than 90% of the variation in spring canopy development (Richardson et al., 2006).
+In a cork oak provenances study (Sampaio et al., 2016), apart from a strong effect of the provenance origin, DDS was the strongest environmental determinant of the timing of budburst between different years.
+Interestingly, the budburst dates found in our study and in the Sampaio et al. (2016) study were similar, for the same mild (DOY 107 and 105, respectively) and dry years (DOY 120 and 113, respectively).